List of Twin Star Exorcists characters: Current members

-Cordelia is an exorcist equipped with mechanical devices.
+Cordelia is an exorcist who is equipped with mechanical devices.
 Her suit title is "Tenkū".
-Most of the time she shows no facial expression and speaks in a robotic voice by spelling her words out which do not come from her mouth.
-Shozan, whom Cordelia (formerly known as Tsuyuko) looked up to like her big brother, implanted her mind in an artificial body for the use of enchantment armor control as the lead representative of the Kasukami family.
+Most of the time, she shows no facial expression and speaks in a robotic voice by spelling out her words, which do not come from her mouth.
+Shozan, whom Cordelia (formerly known as Tsuyuko) looked up to like a big brother, implanted her mind into an artificial body for enchantment armor control as the lead representative of the Kasukami family.